Mike-Gough/raml-enforcer/README.md

 The Linting utility for RESTful API Modelling Language (RAML).

 ## Welcome
 RAML Enforcer is a command line tool for identifying and reporting on patterns found within RAML code.
-It supports:
-* RAML 0.8
-* RAML 1.0
+It currently supports RAML 1.0.

 ## Running RAML Enforcer
 ### Prerequisites